Films & Media

-Makers’ Film Festival
+Still from Makers’ Film Festival by Maker & Smith

 Maker & Smith present a special edition of the Makers’ Film Festival for the Indian Ceramics Triennale.
 The 12 short films from 5 countries are compiled in a one-hour program, with films ranging in duration from one to ten minutes.
 The ceramicists showcased within these moving picture stories muse on the sustainable use of materials, express cultural heritage, explore social and political change, and also make us smile.